sumeetrajpal/MessageManager/README.md

 <div id="mmanager"><h4>Constructor: MessageManager(<i>[options]</i>)</h4></div>

 Calling the MessageManager constructor creates a new MessageManager instance.
-An optional table can be passed into the constructor (as *options*) to override default behaviours.
+An optional table can be passed into the constructor (as *options*) to override default behaviours. *options* can contain any of the following keys:

-<div id="mmanager_options"><h5>options</h5></div>

-This is a table containing any of the following keys may be passed into the MessageManager constructor to modify the default behavior:

 | Key | Data Type | Default Value | Description |
 | ----- | -------------- | ------------------ | --------------- |